MagnusThome/RejsaRubberTrac/README.md

 # Power supply

 The CPU board and the two sensor boards are all powered by connecting power to the CPU board's USB micro connector.
-The Nrf Bluefruit board also has a connector for a Lipo battery - which is automatically charged via the USB connector - so the whole system can run completey wireless with it's own power source for roughly 24 hours with a 500mAh 3,7V Lipo battery when using a Nrf Bluefruit board.
+The nRF52 Bluefruit board also has a connector for a Lipo battery - which is automatically charged via the USB connector - so the whole system can run completey wireless with it's own power source for roughly 24 hours with a 500mAh 3,7V Lipo battery when using a nRF52 Bluefruit board.
 ESP32 based boards draw much more current though.
 The system can also be run directly from the car's power, not using any Lipo battery, but then a 12V to USB 5V converter must be added.

 # Positioning the sensors